-How regularly you should replace your air filters can depend on the following:
+How often you need to exchange your air filters can depend on the following:

 - Air filter model

-- Complete indoor air quality
+- Total indoor air quality

 - Number of pets

 - Household size